mobilelive-inc/bolsterjs/readme.md

 A lateral nanoframework that faciliates best practices and conventions for integrating Microfrontend Experiences together.

-`BolsterJS` nanoframework provides an API library for integrating Microfrontend Experiences (`mfxps`) together and a CLI tool for rapidly scaffolding Microfrontend Experiences with the `BolsterJS` library already setup.
+`BolsterJS` nanoframework provides an API library for integrating Microfrontend Experiences together and a CLI tool for rapidly scaffolding Microfrontend Experiences with the `BolsterJS` library already setup.

 ## Terms